MN 43** The Great Classification – Mahāvedallasutta

 33.3

-‘This is empty of a self or what belongs to a self.’
+‘This is empty of self or of what belongs to self.’

 ‘suññamidaṁ attena vā attaniyena vā’ti.